When Hillclimbers Beat Genetic Algorithms in Multimodal Optimization: Multistart next ascent hillclimbing and its analysis

 \section{Multistart next ascent hillclimbing and its analysis}

-We applied a multistart next ascent hillclimbing algorithm to solve instances of the multimodal problem generator.
-Starting from a random solution, the algorithm climbs up the peak using next ascent hillclimbing (NAHC).
-Once there, it restarts from another random solution, and keeps doing that over and over until some other stopping criterion is reached.
+This section presents the application and analysis of a multistart next ascent hillclimbing algorithm (MS-NAHC) to solve instances of the multimodal problem generator with the target goal of discovering all optima.
+Starting from a solution generated uniformly at random, the algorithm climbs up the peak using next ascent hillclimbing (NAHC).
+Once there, it restarts from another solution generated uniformly at random, and keeps doing that until all optima are discovered.

-NAHC explores the neighbourhood of the current solution in a randomly generated order.
-As soon as a neighbour $s$ is found with better fitness than the current solution, that neighbour $s$ becomes the current solution.
+NAHC systematically explores the neighbourhood of the current solution.
+It does so by generating a random permutation of the neighbours of the current solution, and visiting each neighbour in the order given by the random permutation.
+As soon as a neighbour $s$ is found with better fitness than the current solution, that neighbour $s$ becomes the current solution and a new random permutation is generated to visit the neighbours of the new current solution.
 This process is repeated until no neighbour improves upon the current solution.
-In this paper we consider the neighbourhood of a string $x$ to be the set of strings whose Hamming distance to $x$ is 1.
+In this paper we consider the neighbourhood $\mathcal{N}$ of a solution $x$ to be the set of strings whose Hamming distance to $x$ is 1.
+Formally, $\mathcal{N}(x) = \{s : D(x,s) = 1 \}$.

-Our NAHC implementation takes care not to explore the neighbour of a string $x$ in case that neighbour was the previous current solution, because that solution could not possibly yield an improvement upon $x$.
-For completeness, we present pseudocode of NAHC in Algorithm~\ref{alg:nahc}.
+Our NAHC implementation does not visit the neighbour of a string $x$ that was the previous current solution, because that solution can not possibly yield an improvement upon $x$.
+This way, NAHC only evaluates strings when strictly necessary.
+For completeness, we present pseudocode for NAHC and MS-NAHC as Algorithms~\ref{alg:nahc} and~\ref{alg:ms-nahc}, respectively.